carbonblack/cb-event-forwarder/README.md

 ## Quickstart Guide

 The cb-event-forwarder can be installed on any 64-bit Linux machine running CentOS 6.x.
-It can be installed on the same machine as the Carbon Black server, or another machine.
+It can be installed on the same machine as the Cb Response server, or another machine.
-If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Carbon Black cluster, then installing it on a separate machine is recommended.
+If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Cb Response cluster, then installing it on a separate machine is recommended.
-Otherwise, it is acceptable to install the cb-event-forwarder on the Carbon Black server itself.
+Otherwise, it is acceptable to install the cb-event-forwarder on the Cb Response server itself.

 ### Installation